Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Experiments

 \subsubsection{Comparison with Feature Learning-based Methods}

-We further compare TRD with feature learning-based methods including AST\cite{rudolph2023asymmetric}, MMRD\cite{gu2024rethinking}, and CFM \cite{costanzino2024multimodal} on MVTec 3D-AD and Eyecandies.
-As in Fig.~\ref{fig:radar} and Table~\ref{tab:inferencetime}, TRD achieves the best average performance 96.6\% and the highest frame rate 21.7 fps.
-Despite the multi-branch design, TRD remains lightweight due to its CNN-based architecture, outperforming other feature learning-based methods in efficiency.
+We further compare TRD with Feature Learning-based methods including AST\cite{rudolph2023asymmetric} and CFM \cite{costanzino2024multimodal} on MVTec 3D-AD and Eyecandies.
+As in Table~\ref{tab:inferencetime}, TRD achieves the best average performance 85.6\%.
+We further compare the efficiency of these methods in Table~\ref{tab:efficiency}, measured under the same hardware and a unified protocol.
+Although TRD has more parameters due to its dual-branch decoder design, its fully CNN-based architecture is computationally efficient, achieving a training cost comparable to AST and notably lower than CFM, whose point cloud preprocessing like RANSAC dominates its runtime.
+We report inference speed both without and with data preprocessing, as the preprocessing of different methods varies considerably.
+Benefiting from its lightweight preprocessing, TRD remains efficient in both settings.